npm/npm/doc/folders.md

 foo.
 This is a shim, not a symbolic link, so that relative paths will work appropriately.

-`root/.npm/foo/1.0.0/{module-name}.js` Generated shim corresponding to a module defined in the modules option.
-The module shim requires `root/.npm/foo/1.0.0/{module-path}.js`
+`root/foo-1.0.0/{module-name}.js` Generated shim corresponding to a module defined in the modules option.
+The module shim requires `root/.npm/foo/1.0.0/package/{module-path}.js`

-If `directories.lib` is provided in the package.json and no modules are defined then default modules are generated for all `.js` files in the `./lib` directory.
+The `main` script is implemented by creating an `index.js` file in this folder.

+`root/foo/` Symlink to the active version's module folder.

 `root/.npm/foo/active` symlink to the active version.

-`root/foo-1.0.0.js` shim to `.npm/foo/1.0.0/main.js`

-`root/foo.js` shim to `.npm/foo/active/main.js`

 `root/.npm/foo/1.0.0/dependencies` links to the modules that foo depends upon.
 This is loaded into the require path first in the foo shims.